BAAMOSK/RegExp-in-JavaScript/Regular Expressions in Javascript.md

 1. A **regular expression** is an object in Javascript that describes a pattern of characters.
 It allows ways of searching or checking for patterns of characters.

 2. Regular expressions are often extremely dense and cryptic in appearance.
-In fact, it is probably best to err on the side of caution in one's use of them, because they are very rigid and are often more difficult to read than to write, making it difficult for subsequent coders to understand.
+In fact, it is probably best to err on the side of caution in one's use of them, because they are very rigid and are often more difficult to read than to write, making it challenging for subsequent coders to understand.
 Best to use with good commenting!

 3. On the other hand, they can be learned and implemented a little at a time - if one is comfortable with a use, and it makes the solution easier, go for it; if it is too difficult, just ignore them.

 4. Regular expressions usually have a significant performance advantage over equivalent string operations in Javascript (according to *Javascript, The Good Parts, page 65*).

+5. The following problem is from a code-challenge website.
+Originally, I solved it without regular expressions in what was conceptually a pretty straightforward manner, but which became quite cumbersome.
+Some months later, after learning a bit about regular expressions, I revised my solution to that set out below, which was much more straightforward and involved many fewer lines of code:

-	**Example:** *Create a function SimpleSymbols(str) to take the str parameter being passed and determine if it is an acceptable sequence by either returning 'true' or 'false' (as a string).
+	**Problem:** *Create a function SimpleSymbols(str) to take the str parameter being passed and determine if it is an acceptable sequence by either returning 'true' or 'false' (as a string).
 The str parameter will be composed of + and = symbols with several letters between them (i.e. ++d+===+c++==a) and for the string to be true each letter must be surrounded by a + symbol.
 So the previous example would return false, as a is not followed by a +.
 The string will not be empty and will have at least one letter.*

-	This problem is a good example of how regular expressions can make life much easier.
-Without them, the syntax of the solution would be considerably more involved and error prone.
+	For now, don't worry about the meaning of the code, just note how easily one is able to code the inspections necessary to return the correct answer.
+As you begin learning the syntax, revisit and see how well you understand what is being expressed.

 		function SimpleSymbols(str) {